 #04 Django Unchained

 Director Quentin Tarantino is back with a bold, bloody, over-the-top American Spaghetti Western.
-Django Unchained is Tarantino's best film since 1994's Pulp Fiction.
+Django Unchained is possibly one of Tarantino's best film since his 1994 epic, Pulp Fiction.
 Bravo.

 #03 The Intouchables